dmbarbour/wikilon/docs/AwelonLang.md

 It is feasible to extend this API with invariant assertions, publish-subscribe, cached views, and other features.
 However, it's probably best to get the current API working and usable before we extend it.

+### Installing Bots

+Bots will be "installed" by simply defining `app-*` words in the dictionary.
+This ensures that the set of installed bots is easily discovered and managed.
+We can modify bot definitions at runtime, which also gives us live programming, continuous deployment, and system administration in terms of manipulating the dictionary.

+For reasons of simplicity, idempotence, and extensibility, these `app-*` bots all receive the same `Env v` environment value.
+We can simulate bot private state by arranging for bots to use different volumes of a filesystem or registry.
+For distrusted bots behaviors, we should confine them explicitly as part of the installer's definition, perhaps writing `:app-pkg [pkg-bot] [local-pkg-sandbox-cfg] sandbox`.
+By leveraging `fork`, it is feasible install entire packages of bot behaviors.

+*Aside:* Although live programming is an important aspect of Awelon's vision, special cases exist where static separate compilation is more appropriate.
+For those cases, we can develop bots that don't reflect on the dictionary.
+Such bots can be separately compiled.

 ### The Extended Environment

 Bots operate upon a collection of environment variables, `forall v .
 Env v`.

 Effects, such as network access, are achieved through manipulation of these variables.
 For example, the environment may include a system task queue.
 After a transaction writes to this queue and commits, the system could process the requests.
 Acknowledgements and responses can be written back into the environment (the request might specify where) for subsequent access by the system.
 Besides system task queues and network access, an environment could support reflective access to the dictionary, filesystem, registries for publishing services, and more. (*Aside:* We might represent the filesystem as a constrained volume of a dictionary.)

 This extended environment should be *ephemeral*.
-That is, variable data is lost if we logically or physically reset the system.
+That is, variable data is lost when we logically or physically reset the system.
 This is convenient for performance insofar as it allows variables to contain lazy or parallel computations that would be difficult to serialize.
 It also simplifies administrative control, providing a convenient recovery from bad states that that weren't caught by transactions.
 However, some parts of the environment - dictionary, filesystem, etc. - may be backed by durable storage.
 For those cases, our environment should support explicit sync requests.

 The `forall v` constraint means bot definitions must not contain or directly observe variables.
 This enables us to easily test bots by evaluating them in a simulated environment, or confine a distrusted behavior to a restricted environment.
 For contexts like stowage, memoization, and distributed computing, I propose to serialize our opaque variable references using words like `[ref-1123-debugname-hmac]`.
 The ephemeral [HMAC](https://en.wikipedia.org/wiki/HMAC) suffix (unique per reset) can ensure cryptographic security guarantees even in context of reflection and code distribution.
 We can easily reserve `ref-*` words for this purpose, warning if they're discovered in the Awelon dictionary.

-### Installing Bots

-Bots will be "installed" by defining `app-*` words in the dictionary.
-This ensures that the set of installed bots is easily discovered and managed.
-We can modify bot definitions at runtime, which also gives us live programming, continuous deployment, and system administration in terms of manipulating the dictionary.

-For reasons of simplicity, idempotence, and extensibility, these `app-*` bots all receive the same `Env v` environment value.
-We can simulate bot private state by arranging for bots to use different volumes of a filesystem or registry.
-For distrusted bots behaviors, we should confine them explicitly as part of the installer's definition, perhaps writing `:app-pkg [pkg-bot] [local-pkg-sandbox-cfg] sandbox`.

-*Aside:* Although live programming is an important aspect of Awelon's vision, special cases exist where static separate compilation is more appropriate.
-For those cases, we can develop bots that don't reflect on the dictionary.
-Such bots can be separately compiled.
+*Aside:* For large scale Awelon systems, it's feasible to distribute variables and bots across several physical machines.
+We could migrate variables to carry data between machines.
+For open systems, however, it's wiser to just use the network interface, communicating via binary data instead of dictionary words.

 ### User Interfaces